 Are linens provided in the residence halls during orientation?

 Yes.
-Towels, sheets, and pillows are provided for you during orientation if you stay overnight in the residence halls.
+Towels, sheets, and pillows are provided for the overnight stay in the residence halls.
 You are free to bring additional items that will help you feel comfortable during your stay.

 What if I need to arrive early for orientation?

 We can provide housing accommodations for the night before your orientation session if you are traveling from a long distance.
-There is a fee per guest and student for staying an extra night.
-To check-in for early arrival, you will go directly to the assigned residence hall when you get to campus.
+There is a fee per person for students and their guests for staying an extra night.
 Additional information about early arrivals will be shared in our pre-orientation email communications.